Links on Android Authority may earn us a commission. Learn more.

 As with the Xbox One family, Microsoft is doubling down on its console business.
 It’s offering powerhouse hardware for its flagship Xbox and a more affordable alternative with its sister console — the Xbox Series S. You can check out our review of the Series S here.
 In this review, we’re looking exclusively at the main event.

 It was easy to see the company’s last elite console — 2017’s Xbox One X — as a stealthy course correction.
 After the catastrophic launch of the original Xbox One back in 2013 something needed to change.
-If the One X was a soft reset for the console line, the Series X looks primed to be the hard reboot — a bold statement of intent that Xbox is truly back and ready to dominate.
+If the One X was a soft reset for the console line, the Series X is the hard reboot — a bold statement of intent that Xbox is truly back and ready to dominate.

 Design: Space commodity